 The provision of goods, services and works by Contract potentially exposes Council to risk.

-Council will minimise its risk exposure through measures such as:
+Council will minimise its risk exposure by:

-- standardising contracts to include relevant clauses; - requiring security deposits where appropriate; - referring specifications to relevant experts; - requiring contractual agreement before allowing commencement of work; - reference to relevant Australian Standards (or equivalent); and - effectively managing the Contract including monitoring and enforcing performance.
+- standardising contracts to include relevant clauses; - requiring security deposits or withholding retention money where appropriate; - referring specifications to relevant experts; - requiring contractual agreement before allowing commencement of work; - reference to relevant Australian Standards (or equivalent); and - effectively managing the Contract including monitoring and enforcing performance.